Abdullah-yasir/better.env/README.md

 ```

 #### Block Assignement
-A block can easily be assigned to a variable
+A block can easily be assigned to a variable, by doing so variables of the block will get assigned to that particular variable.
 ```bash
 PROD:
 	HOST="app.cool.com"